Welcome! We’re pleased to have you visit our page to share the impact we’re proud to have on the lives of women and girls.

 Success Projects

-Scholarships: To date, over 65 female graduates from local high schools, along with mature students at Tarrant County College, have been awarded scholarships to go to college.
-Many of these women are the first in their families to have a chance to attend college, and some would not have been able to attend without financial assistance.
+Scholarships: We have awarded over 72 scholarships, including recipients such as high school graduates, Tarrant County College students, and upper level students at the University of Texas at Arlington.
+Many of these students are the first in their families to have a chance to attend college, and some would not have been able to attend without financial assistance.

-Full STEAM Ahead: Girls in 4th to 6th grades have the opportunity to experience fun and interactive sessions about science and the arts.
+Full STEAM Ahead: This conference we co-support (for girls in grades 4-6) provides the opportunity to experience fun and interactive sessions about science. technology, engineering, arts, and math.

 Negotiation Skills: Launched AAUW's first Texas Work Smart salary negotiation skills workshop at the North Richland Hills Library.

-Adopt-A-School Program: As the first organization to adopt HEB ISD's KEYS High School, our members arrange an appreciation event for faculty and staff.
+Adopt-A-School Program: As the first organization to adopt HEB ISD's KEYS High School, our members arrange an appreciation event for faculty and staff, and also award the Georgeann Gallian Memorial Scholarship to one graduating senior.

 Endowment Fund: Since its inception in 1969, AAUW-NETC Branch members raised $70,000 to create two national AAUW Research and Project Endowments, named for local member Diane Jacoby and branch founder Georgia Kidwell.
 Investment income from these funds has continued to provide national scholarships awarded to women around the country completing graduate studies or career-related education programs.